daniamcode/poemunity/README.md

 Finally, I implemented Redux, because the goal of this project is to learn as much as possible.
 The other two folders (Flux and React-Query) are now deprecated.

 ### Own build
 Finally, I'm removing create-react-app.
 I'm moving to custom build with esbuild, so all those 3 folders on the branch named "old" are deprecated.
-Now, in the "development" branch, I only have "backend" and "frontend" folders continuing the redux approach but without create-react-app
+Now, in the "development" branch (and eventually also in the "master" branch), I only have "backend" and "frontend" folders continuing the redux approach but without create-react-app